AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2019/2019-09-15-impossible-list-or-a-bucket-list/impossible-list-or-a-bucket-list.md

 ---
-title: 'Should you make an Impossible List or a Bucket List?'
+title: "Should you make an Impossible List or a Bucket List?"
 excerpt: "What is an impossible list?
 How is it different from a Bucket List?
-Let's find out."
+Let's find out"
 category: "ramblings"
 tags:

-    - 'productivity'
+- "productivity"

 ---

 I heard about the impossible list from Joel Runyon in [this article](http://impossiblehq.com/impossible-list/).
 Shortly after I read about it, I decided to make one of my own.
 But first,